stefanrieken/pasta/README.md

 - Sporting up to 16 layers of tile/sprite/character maps,
 - Each with its own palette of 4 colors (or 3 colors plus transparency) out of a system wide 16-color pallete.

-## For the Thumby (Color)
-Tricolore can be built to run on the Thumby Color.
-It requires a copy of the Pico SDK with the TinyUSB submodule to be found next to the Pasta folder.

-Type `make rp2350` to make the executables, then copy `tricolore.uf2` to your Thumby Color.
-Alongside a 'ready' message on the Thumby screen, You should now be able to contact your Thumby over serial.
-From there, press enter to initiate the Pasta REPL, where you can also copy / paste any relevant samples.

-(Note: presently Tricolore assumes a 256x256 display, which is cut off to 128x128 on the Thumby Color.
-Think of it as Pasta Tricolore Quattro Formaggi.)

-Pasta **Bianco** is a minimal serving whipped up for the original Thumby.
-Type `make rp2040` to build this version.

-While neither embedded versions currently have working buttons, they do both feature a working `beep` command, which is still wanting in the PC build.

-## Status
-Having had experience with similar recipes, Pasta was cooked up on a whim, but is already starting to feel close to _al dente_, especially when considering that its quirky 80's vibe is a feature, not a bug.

-Tricolore perfectly matches both language and vibe. and with a growing number of self-hosted utility programs, it is quickly coming around to being a viable retroprogramming platform.

 ## Building, running and examples
+Plain Pasta should build on a regular (Posix) C compiler.

-For the Tricolore build to succeed, in addition to a regular C compiler, you need the GTK headers and libs.
+For the Tricolore build to succeed, you also need the GTK headers and libs.
 On a Mac using homebrew, run `brew install gtk+ pkg-config`.

 Next, typing 'make' should produce 2 local executables:
 - `pasta` is the core interpreter